joshbegley/nyt-latest/README.md

 `It was the 14th arrest stemming from the dismantling of what officials say was a plot to sabotage arms shipments to Ukraine.`\
 https://nytimes.com/2023/06/30/world/europe/poland-russia-spy-suspect.html?searchResultPosition=8

-**A Key Inflation Gauge Cooled in May, Welcome News for the Fed**\
+**Key Inflation Gauge Cooled in May, a Glimmer of Good News for the Fed**\
 `The Federal Reserve is monitoring “core” price increases for a hint at how inflation will develop.
-A slowdown in May is likely to come as a welcome development.`\
+They slowed slightly in May.`\
 https://nytimes.com/2023/06/30/business/economy/inflation-may-federal-reserve.html?searchResultPosition=9

 **Consumer Spending Stalled Last Month**\